hyperkot/event/README.md

 Should be installed globally.
 Installs as any global node-modules: `npm i -g typings`.
-On most linux platforms this will require either to use `sudo` or to grant yourself the rights to write in '/usr/lib/node_modules' or something like that - hopefully this is not your first global node-module and you already know how to deal with the issues of this kind.
+On most linux platforms this will require either to use `sudo` or to grant yourself the rights to write in '/usr/lib/node_modules' or something like that - hopefully this is not your first global node-module and you already know how to deal with issues of this kind.
 - **mocha** *(npm)* - used to run tests.
 The tests in this lib are written in the most straight, works-out-of-the-box way, so to run the tests you just enter `npm test` in the terminal or even just `mocha` as stated in the `package.json`.